GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 What Punctuation Mark Do I Use?

 Commas.
 Apostrophes.
 Quotation Marks.
 Oh my!
 These 3 punctuation points can be so stressful for students!
 There are so many rules to follow, which results in much confusion.
-Therefore, it can be overwhelming to figure out what punctuation mark to use so that students do not end up with sentences fragments.
+Therefore, it can be overwhelming to figure out what punctuation mark to use so that students do not end up with sentence fragments.
 Hence, the Punctuation Task Cards Bundle provides a ton of guidance, support, and practice for students.
-With this bundle, students will become so confident at using punctuation marks.
+With this bundle, students will become so confident in using punctuation marks.

 What punctuation mark would I use when needing to pause?